 Data object type information πŸ”—

-The mapping impact report explains migration impacts within your organization to the following object types:
+The migration impact report explains migration impacts within your organization to the following object types:

 • Dashboards